LudovicDeMatteis/crocoddyl-cmake-example-project/README.md

-# crocoddyl + CMake example project
+# CMake example project using Crocoddyl

-This repo is an example on how to use the [crocoddyl](https://github.com/loco-3d/crocoddyl/) optimal control library in C++ using the CMake build system.
+This template shows a simple project using  [crocoddyl](https://github.com/loco-3d/crocoddyl/) with the CMake build system.
+One can use this a a template to create new projects